 Trenton, New Jersey Social Security Disability Lawyers

+According to the Social Security Administration, approximately 70% of initial applications for disability benefits are denied.
 As the SSA’s own numbers clearly demonstrate, being approved to receive social security benefits or disability benefits is a daunting task.
 The SSA’s claims processing system is intentionally structured to make being approved for a benefits claim difficult.
 When you are coping with the pain of a disability and the emotional strain of worrying about your finances, obtaining the financial assistance you deserve can become all but impossible.

 At Young, Marr & Associates, our Trenton, New Jersey social security disability attorneys have over 25 years of experience helping the residents of Trenton and Mercer County get approved for disability benefits.
 Our highly experienced legal team has represented thousands of individuals over more than two decades practicing social security law, and our disability lawyers have won millions of dollars in benefits for our clients.

-No matter what stage of the social security disability claims process you have reached, our Trenton, New Jersey social security disability lawyers are here to assist you.
+No matter what stage of the social security disability claims process you have reached, our Trenton, New Jersey Social Security Disability lawyers are here to assist you.
 Our expert attorneys can help you:

 - Complete and file a claim for SSI benefits or SSDI benefits.